 The Company is also involved in various claims and legal actions arising in the ordinary course of business.
 These matters include, but are not limited to, intellectual property disputes, professional liability, employee related matters, and inquiries, including subpoenas and other civil investigative demands, from governmental agencies and Medicare or Medicaid payers and managed care payers reviewing billing practices or requesting comment on allegations of billing irregularities that are brought to their attention through billing audits or third parties.
 The Company receives civil investigative demands or other inquiries from various governmental bodies in the ordinary course of its business.
 Such inquiries can relate to the Company or other healthcare providers.
 The Company works cooperatively to respond to appropriate requests for information.
+As previously reported on May 22, 2006, the Company received a subpoena from the California Attorney General seeking documents related to billing to the state's Medicaid program.
+During the third quarter of 2008, the Company received a request for additional information.
+The Company continues to cooperate with the California Attorney General's Office in responding to the subpoena.
 In the opinion of management, based upon the advice of counsel and consideration of all facts available at this time, the ultimate disposition of these matters is not expected to have a material adverse effect on the financial position, results of operations or liquidity of the Company.

 The Company is also named from time to time in suits brought under the qui tam provisions of the False Claims Act.
 These suits typically allege that the Company has made false statements and/or certifications in connection with claims for payment from federal health care programs.
 They may remain under seal (hence, unknown to the Company) for some time while the government decides whether to intervene on behalf of the qui tam plaintiff.
-Such claims are an inevitable part of doing business in the health care field today and, in the opinion of management, based upon the advice of counsel and consideration of all facts available at this time, the ultimate disposition of those qui tam matters presently known to the Company is not expected to have a material adverse effect on the financial position, results of operations or liquidity of the Company,
+Such claims are an inevitable part of doing business in the health care field today and, in the opinion of management, based upon the advice of counsel and consideration of all facts available at this time, the ultimate disposition of those qui tam matters presently known to the Company is not expected to have a material adverse effect on the financial position, results of operations or liquidity of the Company.